lenneTech/deploy.party/MIGRATION.md

 ### Automatic Migration (Recommended)

 The `upgrade-traefik-v3.sh` script will prompt you for a deploy.party API token and automatically:
-1. Find all deployed containers
+1. Start the migration in the background
+2. Each container is processed sequentially:
-2. Stop each container
+   - Stop container
-3. Regenerate docker-compose.yml with updated middleware syntax
+   - Regenerate docker-compose.yml with updated middleware syntax
-4. Redeploy the container
+   - Redeploy container
-5. Continue with the next container (rolling update)
+3. Migration runs asynchronously to avoid HTTP timeouts
+4. Progress can be monitored via API logs

 ### Manual Migration via REST API